 There are trails that suit any level of experience, including accessible paths, so it’s easy to take a walk on the wild side in Nova Scotia.

-Just 30 minutes west of Halifax, the white sands of Crystal Crescent Beach Provincial Park are the starting point for a 10-kilometre (6.2 mile) hike along Pennant Point.
-On the Eastern Shore, Taylor Head Provincial Park features a short Beach Walk or the longer Headland Trail.
+Just 30 minutes west of Halifax on the South Shore, the white sands of Crystal Crescent Beach Provincial Park is the starting point for a 10km (6.2 mile) hike along Pennant Point.
+On the Eastern Shore, Taylor Head Provincial Park features the short Beach Trail or the longer Headland Trail.
 If a walk in woods is your path to outdoor abandon, Kejimkujik National Park and National Historic Site offers many trails, from short and gently sloped to 100kms (62 miles) of immersive backcountry trails with wilderness campsites along the way.
 For a coastal hiking experience, the Kejimkujik National Park Seaside will not disappoint.

 Explore Nova Scotia’s trails with the people who know them best - local guides and hikers.
-Hike Nova Scotia offers guided treks throughout the year, including winter (because hibernating is for bears.)
+Hike Nova Scotia offers guided treks throughout the year, including winter (because hibernating is for bears).

 We’re pretty serious about getting outdoors in Nova Scotia that we even have a hiking festival.
 Hike the Highlands is a ten-day celebration of hiking in Cape Breton, with guided walks, presentations, awards, cultural shows, and a photo contest.
 Lace up those hiking boots and we’ll see you outside.